wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .hands_on}

 If you have a look at the preview of `Unprocessed expression matrix`, you’ll see that the first column contains the cell barcodes, while the first row - the gene IDs.
 We would like to keep only the values corresponding to the cells and genes that are included in `Cells input data for Monocle3` and `Genes input data for Monocle3`.
 How do we do it?
 First, we compare the cell barcodes from `Cells input data for Monocle3` to those in `Unprocessed expression matrix` and ask Galaxy to keep the values of the matrix for which the barcodes in both files are the same.
 Then, we’ll do the same for gene IDs.
-So we have to cut the first columns from `Cells input data for Monocle3` and `Genes input data for Monocle3` to be able to compare those columns side by side with the matrix file.
+We will cut the first columns from `Cells input data for Monocle3` and `Genes input data for Monocle3` to be able to compare those columns side by side with the matrix file.

 > ### {% icon hands_on %} Hands-on: Cutting out the columns
 >